lrewega/browserker/docs/attacks.md

 ## TODO

-- How to handle plugins that make multiple requests (timing attacks)?
 - Define exactly how plugins can interact with the browser (XSS will need full access basically)
 - Plugins are currently depth first attacks (all iterating over the same navigation's).
 May want to have a breadth first where they attack individually, makes storing plugin navigation state harder.